lsmita/GettingAndCleanData/README.md

 5. Now it loads the descriptive names for activities and uses it to replace activity id with descriptive names.
 It labels the Subject and Activity columns for the appropriate data sets.

 6. The three data sets measurementData, activityData and subjectData, are merged.
-Then, it is written as a text file into the 'weeks' folder in the same working directory, named 'measurement_tidy_data.txt'.
+Then, it is written as a text file into the 'weeks' folder in the same working directory, named 'tidy_data.txt'.

 7. Using the tidy data set from step 6, it creates a new average dataset by calculating the mean/average of each measurement by subject and activity.
-This summary data set is written into the 'week3' folder as text file; this is named average_measurement_tidy_data.txt.
+This summary data set is written into the 'week3' folder as text file; this is named summary_tidy_data.txt.

 The R code contains str for easier preview of the two final data sets.